icheft/snake-auto-play/README.md

 ## How to Use
 The source code for submission is located at the `submission` branch.
 The `master` branch is for development use and it provides more information about the project.

+Type `make` to see result using the files in the main directory.
+To see result in `Grading/` directory, type `make grade`.

+To clean up the executable files, type `make clean`.

 ## Ideas
 Trying out the `Hamiltonian` Cycle and `Graph` Search on the `AI` branch.
 + [ ] Hamiltonian Cycle